 “It damn well hurts!
 What’s the trick then!?”

 If you feel like you’re not good enough, that’s probably not going to go away on it’s own.
 There’s no trick to feel better about that.
-The trick is to just try anyway.
-I’ve felt inadequate my whole life, I just don’t mind anymore.
+The trick is to just not mind that you feel that way and try anyway.
+I’ve felt inadequate my whole life, and no amount of success I’ve gained has changed that.
+I just don’t mind anymore.

 If you want your life to be different, you have to do different things.
 If you can’t think of a guaranteed way to improve it, just do something anyway.
 If you’ve rolled a 3, and you never roll the dice again because you’re worried you might roll a 2, you’ll be stuck on 3 forever.
 But you can roll the dice as many times as you like.
 If you roll a 2, roll again.
 If you roll a 1, roll again.
-Keep rolling until you get the 6.
-You won’t get any guarantees, and you don’t need them.
+Keep rolling until you get a 6.
+You don’t get any guarantees when you make a change, but you don’t need them.
 You just need to keep moving.

 No matter what your job is, try to do more.
 There are always ways you can help and you should make yourself available to your manager for anything and everything.
 The more you do, the more chance you have of being noticed and given a new opportunity.
-If you ever say “that’s not my job” to your manager, you’re making a huge mistake.
+If you ever say, “that’s not my job”, you’re making a huge mistake.
 Everything is your job.
-Every bit of career progression I achieved started with me doing something that wasn’t my job, and me taking it on enthusiastically.
+Every bit of career progression I have ever achieved started with me doing something that wasn’t my job, and me taking it on enthusiastically.

 When you go to work, always look for ways you can do more.
 People will notice.